What kind of insurance are you looking for?

 The type of life insurance you have — term or permanent, and which specific type of permanent insurance — will largely affect the cost of the policy.
 We will go into the two most popular types, term and whole, below, but you can learn more about the other types life insurance.

 A term life insurance policy is the right policy for most people.
 A healthy 30-year-old male can expect to pay an average of $21 a month for a 20-year policy.
 Unlike permanent policies, there are no “extras” with term insurance that raise the rates; you just need to be aware of the factors listed above.

 Learn more about term life insurance rates.

 While term insurance is typically affordable, whole life insurance is usually most expensive.
-Whole policies can be four times as expensive as a comparable term policy.
+Whole policies can be six to 10 times as expensive as a comparable term policy.
 This is because:

 Learn more about whole life insurance rates.